yasinbas/campaign-engine/README.md

 git clone https://github.com/yasinbas/campaign-engine.git
 cd campaign-engine
-(Remember to replace KULLANICI_ADIN with your actual GitHub username.)

 Start the PostgreSQL Database:
 The easiest way to get a database instance running is by using Docker.
 Run the following command in your terminal: